Feature #1087: DVR Improvements

 But..
 I do agree it needs to be included.

-Updated by Ronald van Eijck almost 9 years ago
+Updated by Ronald van Eijck about 9 years ago

 For scheduling algorithms MythTV might be a good source of inspiration.

 Live view is though because it is unpredictable.